Symptoms include a discharge from the penis or vagina and painful or more frequent urination.

-A single dose of the antibiotic azithromycin taken by mouth
+A single dose of azithromycin taken by mouth

 Doxycycline, erythromycin, levofloxacin, or ofloxacin taken by mouth for 7 days

-If gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more is possible, an antibiotic such as ceftriaxone, injected into a muscle, is given at the same time to treat gonorrhea.
-Such treatment is needed because the symptoms of the two infections are similar and because many people have both infections at the same time.
+If gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more is possible, that is treated at the same time, usually with an antibiotic given as an injection.
+Such treatment is needed because the symptoms of the two infections are similar and it is common to have both infections at the same time.

 Symptoms may persist or return for one of the following reasons: